justyntemme/clapgo/docs/roadmap.md

   - ✅ Updated method signatures to return bool for success/failure
   - ✅ Proper memory management for C strings

-## 2. Memory Management for Descriptors
+## 2. Memory Management for Descriptors ✅

 **Priority: High (Low-hanging fruit)**

 Implement proper memory management for plugin descriptors in `src/c/plugin.c`.

 - **Tasks:**
-  - Add code to free each descriptor in the `clapgo_deinit` function
+  - ✅ Add code to free each descriptor in the `clapgo_deinit` function
-  - Ensure descriptors are properly allocated and tracked
+  - ✅ Ensure descriptors are properly allocated and tracked
-  - Implement memory cleanup to prevent leaks
+  - ✅ Implement memory cleanup to prevent leaks

 - **Current Status:**
-  - Basic structure exists but cleanup code is missing
-  - Comment explicitly notes this needs to be implemented
+  - ✅ Implemented a tracking system for dynamically allocated descriptor fields
+  - ✅ Added deep copy functionality for descriptors to ensure proper memory ownership
+  - ✅ Added comprehensive cleanup in `clapgo_deinit` to free all resources
+  - ✅ Added error handling for allocation failures

 ## 3. Plugin Implementation